New Mexico Is Quietly Building a Semiconductor Future.

 Equipment Technician

-Install, maintain, and troubleshoot chip fabrication equipment at Intel's Rio Rancho campus and New Mexico's growing network of semiconductor supplier and research facilities.
-Entry accessible with paid training.
+Install, maintain, and troubleshoot chip fabrication equipment at Intel's Rio Rancho campus — which has operated continuously for 44 years and employs over 1,700 people — and at New Mexico's growing network of semiconductor supplier and research facilities.
+Intel actively recruits from CNM, NMSU, and UNM with paid training programs for qualified candidates.

 Automation & Controls Tech

 Program and maintain robotic systems, automated material handling, and production control software at New Mexico semiconductor facilities.
-A growing and high-demand role as fabs continue modernizing their operations.
+Intel's Rio Rancho campus has undergone multiple automation upgrades and consistently recruits controls and automation technicians from New Mexico's technical college network.

 Process / Fab Technician